A buffer may refer to any of the following:

 1. When referring to memory, a buffer is a temporary storage in the memory that stores information while processing other information.

 2. Online buffering happens while streaming music and videos before they play.
-This form of buffering allows you to watch or listen to media almost instantly by downloading a portion of the file and then play it while the remainder of the file continues to download.
+Buffering lets you watch or listen to media almost instantly by downloading a small portion and then playing the file while the remainder downloads.

 If your Internet connection is fast enough, you should only buffer for a few seconds when you first start playing the media and never need to buffer again.
-If your computer or device needs to buffer while playing frequently, your connection is not fast enough, or there is a problem with your connection or the streaming provider.
+If your computer or device frequently buffers, your connection is not fast enough, or there's a problem with your connection or the streaming provider.